2000s

 2018

 Surgeons at the University of Chicago Medicine were the first in the nation to successfully complete back-to-back triple-organ transplants to replace their failing hearts, livers and kidneys.
-These complex procedures were performed by Valluvan Jeevanandam, MD, Talia Baker, MD, and Yolanda Becker, MD.
+These complex procedures were performed by Valluvan Jeevanandam, Talia Baker, and Yolanda Becker.